-- d.
-Where a pharmacy receives a referral from NHS 111 and subsequently meets the patient's request for the urgent medicine or appliance by downloading and dispensing an existing EPS prescription, the pharmacy is eligible to claim the Consultation fee and Administration fee set out in 9.3 (a) as long as an FP10DT EPS dispensing token has been completed.
+- II.
+An Administration fee of £2.50 per consultation to reflect the additional work/documentation required to support evaluation of the service. - b.
+Where a medicine or appliance has been supplied, a supply fee of £1.50 will be made for the first item and an additional £0.50 will be paid for each additional item supplied. - c.
+Where a pharmacy (Pharmacy 1) is out of stock of an item and is able to refer a patient to another pharmacy (Pharmacy 2) providing the service, which has the item(s) in stock and is able to accept the onward referral (as in 3.2.7), both pharmacies will be eligible to claim the Consultation fee and the Administration fee set out in 9.3 (a).
+In addition Pharmacy 2 will also be eligible to claim the Supply fee set out in 9.3 (b). - d.
+Where a pharmacy receives a referral from NHS 111 or IUC CAS and subsequently meets the patient's request for the urgent medicine or appliance by downloading and dispensing an existing EPS prescription, the pharmacy is eligible to claim the Consultation fee and Administration fee set out in 9.3 (a) as long as an FP10DT EPS dispensing token has been completed.
 The pharmacy will not be eligible to claim the Supply Dispensing fee set out in 9.3 (b) nor the reimbursement of the medicine or appliance as set out in 9.4.
 The pharmacy should submit for payment the EPS prescription in the normal way. - e.
-Where a pharmacy receives a referral from NHS 111 but the patient has not made contact and the pharmacy has made at least 3 attempts to contact the patient without success (as in 3.1.6), the pharmacy will be eligible to claim the Consultation fee and Administration fee set out in 9.3 (a) as long as an FP10DT EPS dispensing token has been completed. - 9.4.
-The cost of medicines or appliances supplied under the service will be reimbursed using the basic price specified in Drug Tariff Part II Clause 8 Basic Price. - 9.5.
+Where a pharmacy receives a referral from NHS 111 or IUC CAS but the patient has not made contact and the pharmacy has made at least 3 attempts to contact the patient without success (as in 3.1.6), the pharmacy will be eligible to claim the Consultation fee and Administration fee set out in 9.3 (a) as long as an FP10DT EPS dispensing token has been completed. - 9.4.
+The cost of medicines or appliances supplied under the service will be reimbursed using the basic price specified in Drug Tariff Part II Clause 8 Basic Price.
+For clarity, no other elements of the Drug Tariff in relation to reimbursement of medicines or appliances apply to this service.
+Contractors are reminded that regulation 225(3) of the HMR do allow in certain circumstances (e.g. insulin) a pharmacist to supply the smallest pack that they have available. - 9.5.
 An allowance at the applicable VAT rate will be paid to cover the VAT incurred when purchasing the supplied medicine or appliance. - 9.6.
 The NHS BSA will make appropriate payments claimed by the pharmacy contractor as described in section 9.3, in the same payment month as other payments for NHS Pharmaceutical Services and the payments will be separately itemised on the FP34 Schedule of Payments. - 9.7.
 The cost of medicines or appliances supplied via the service will be recharged to Clinical Commissioning Group budgets and all other costs will be paid by NHS England. - 9.8.
-No payments will be made under this service, for medicines or appliances supplied to patients outside of the requirements of this service specification, e.g. walk-in patients who have not been referred to the pharmacy by NHS 111.
+No payments will be made under this service, for medicines or appliances supplied to patients outside of the requirements of this service specification, e.g. walk-in patients who have not been referred to the pharmacy by NHS 111 or the IUC CAS.

-Annex A. Regulations 225, 253 and Schedules 18 and 23 of the Human Medicines Regulations (HMR) as of 9 November 2016.
+Annex A - Regulations 225, 253 and Schedules 18 and 23 of the Human Medicines Regulations (HMR) as of 9 November 2016.
 The extracts below include any insertions, deletion and/or other amendments to the originally enacted HMR as of 9 November 2016.

-Regulation 225.
-Emergency sale etc by pharmacist: at patient's request
+Regulation 225 Emergency sale etc by pharmacist: at patient's request